A unified approach to structural limits, and limits of graphs with bounded tree-depth: Main Definitions and Results

 \begin{mytinted} \begin{conjecture} A modeling is the Benjamini-Schramm limit of a bounded degree graph sequence if and only if it is a graph with bounded degree, is weakly uniform, it satisfies both the Intrinsic Mass Transport Principle, and it has the finite model property. \end{conjecture} \end{mytinted}

 When handling infinite degrees, we do not expect to be able to keep the Intrinsic Mass Transport Principle as is.
-If a sequence of finite graphs is ${\rm FO}$-convergent to some modeling $\mathbf L$ then we require the following condition to hold, which we call {\em Finitary Mass Transport Principle} (FMTP): \begin{mytinted} For every measurable subsets of vertices $A$ and $B$, if it holds ${\rm deg}_B(x)\geq a$ for every $x\in A$ and ${\rm deg}_A(y)\leq b$ for every $y\in B$ then $a\,\nu_{\mathbf L}(A)\leq b\,\nu_{\mathbf L}(B)$. \end{mytinted} Note that in the case of modelings with bounded degrees, the Finitary Mass Transport Principle is equivalent to the Intrinsic Mass Transport Principle.
+If a sequence of finite graphs is ${\rm FO}$-convergent to some modeling $\mathbf L$ then we require the following condition to hold, which we call {\em Finitary Mass Transport Principle} (FMTP): \begin{mytinted} For every measurable subsets of vertices $A$ and $B$, if it holds that ${\rm deg}_B(x)\geq a$ for every $x\in A$ and ${\rm deg}_A(y)\leq b$ for every $y\in B$ then $a\,\nu_{\mathbf L}(A)\leq b\,\nu_{\mathbf L}(B)$. \end{mytinted} Note that in the case of modelings with bounded degrees, the Finitary Mass Transport Principle is equivalent to the Intrinsic Mass Transport Principle.
 Also note that the above equation holds necessarily when $A$ and $B$ are first-order definable, according to the convergence of the Stone pairings and the fact that the Finitary Mass Transport Principle obviously holds for finite graphs.

 The second item of Theorem~\ref{thm:modlim} will be quite difficult to establish and is the main result of this paper.
-In this later case, we obtain a full characterization:
+We formulate it together with the inverse theorem as follows:

-\begin{mytinted} \begin{theorem} Every sequence of finite rooted colored trees with height at most $C$ has a modeling ${\rm FO}$-limit that is a rooted colored trees with height at most $C$, is weakly uniform, and satisfies the Finitary Mass Transport Principle.
+\begin{mytinted} \begin{theorem} Every sequence of finite rooted colored trees with height at most $C$ has a modeling ${\rm FO}$-limit that is a rooted colored tree with height at most $C$, is weakly uniform, and satisfies the Finitary Mass Transport Principle.

-Conversely, every rooted colored tree modeling with height at most $C$ that satisfies the Finitary Mass Transport Principle is the FO-limit of a sequence of finite rooted colored trees. \end{theorem} \end{mytinted} By Theorem~\ref{thm:modnd0}, {\rps} FO-limit do not exist in general.
+Conversely, every rooted colored tree modeling with height at most $C$ that satisfies the Finitary Mass Transport Principle is the FO-limit of a sequence of finite rooted colored trees. \end{theorem} \end{mytinted}

+By Theorem~\ref{thm:modnd0}, {\rps} FO-limits do not exist in general.
 However, we have a general representation of the limit of an FO-convergent sequence of $\sig$-structures by means of a probability distribution on a compact Polish space $S_\sig$ defined from ${\rm FO}(\sig)$ using Stone duality: